proteus-core/proteus/README.md

 ### Examining simulation output

-Running a simulation the above way creates a VCD file called `sim.vcd` in the directory the simulation is run from.
+Running a simulation with trace with the option `EXTRA_CFLAGS=-DTRACE_DUMP_ENABLED` creates a trace file called `sim.fst` in the directory the simulation is run from.

 We provide a bare-bones `sim.gtkw` GTKWave savefile to examine this VCD file.
 You might need to update the three hardcoded paths in `sim.gtkw` before using it.